Jane Goodall

 About Dr. Jane Goodall

 Jane was born on April 3, 1934, in London, England.
 From early childhood, she harbored a deep fascination with the animals and natural life of Africa.
 In 1957, upon a friend's invitation, she traveled to Kenya, where she encountered the esteemed paleoanthropologist Dr. Louis Leakey.
-In 1960, at Leakey’s behest, Jane commenced her pioneering research on chimpanzee behavior in Gombe National Park.
+In 1960, at Leakey’s behest, Jane commenced her pioneering research on chimpanzee behaviour in Gombe National Park.
 It was there she observed chimpanzees crafting and utilizing tools, a discovery that profoundly impacted the scientific community.

 In 1977, Dr. Goodall established Jane Goodall Institute to share her vision with the world and future generations.
 In 1991, she initiated a global movement encouraging children and young people to inspire and enact change within their communities by advocating for the environment, animals, and human welfare.
 Today, Roots & Shoots program empowers young individuals to take action in over 65 countries worldwide.